TarikGul/jsonrpsee-external-tests/README.md

 ### Testing API

-- [ ] Implement an `expect` API that works similar to Jest, but its main purpose is to deep check received vs expected values and types against each other.
+- [X] Implement an `expect` API that works similar to Jest, but its main purpose is to deep check received vs expected values and types against each other.
-    - [ ] expect.toBe
+    - [X] expect.toBe
-    - [ ] expect.toNotBe
+    - [X] expect.toNotBe
+- [ ] Add error handling.
+Expected and received results need to be correctly fitted into the workflow along with any error.